Your cookie preferences

 Mobile data usage: the basics

-Data allowance can be tricky to work out.
-While the cost of data continues to drop, our reliance on apps and being constantly online means that it can be hard to establish out just how much you need.
+Data allowance can be tricky to work our for many consumers.
+While the cost of data continues to drop, the growth in apps and services that utilise more and more data means that it can be hard to establish out just how much you need.

-And that’s before you’ve taken into account which networks have the best deals when it comes to using data–guzzling tools, like Netflix and Spotify.
+And that’s before you’ve analysed which networks have the best deals when it comes to using data–guzzling tools, like Netflix, Spotify and Facebook.

 Want to know how much data you need?
 Check out our data calculator tool